JelleKUL/generationtools/docs/Image-Diffusion.md

 ### Markov Chain

-The next sample is only reliant on the previous one.
+A series of operations where the next step is only defined by the last one.
+This means every step can be recreated by the preceding step.

-## Step by step
+## Step by step process

-- Forward diffusion step
+- Forward Diffusion Step
-  - gaussian noise function $q$ in a markov chain of steps
-- reverse diffusion step
+  - Adding Gaussian noise to an existing image
+- Reverse Diffusion Step
+  - Start with
+  - let the network predict the final image
+  - add -1 steps of gaussian noise back to the predicted image
+  - repeat until the final image is reached

+### Forward Diffusion Step

+The trainingdata is created by itteratvely adding gaussian noise $q$ to the original image, in theory, should this step be repeated an infinite amount of times, the resulting images will only consist of pure gaussian noise.

 ### Adding noise to the image

-Basically, each new (slightly noisier) image at time step $t$ is drawn from a conditional Gaussian distribution with:
+Each new (slightly noisier) image at time step $t$ is drawn from a conditional Gaussian distribution with:

 $$
 μ_t = \sqrt{1-β_t}*x_{t-1}